axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

    ```

 By default, a browser window opens at [http://localhost:3000](http://localhost:3000).
 To stop the server, press `Ctrl+C` in the terminal.
+## Deployments
+Ronin documentation is automatically deployed to preview and production environments using [Vercel](https://vercel.com/).

+### Preview deployments
+Preview deployments allow you to preview changes in a live deployment without merging those changes to the production branch.

+Every time you open a new PR or make new commits to an open PR, it's automatically deployed to a unique preview URL, which is displayed on the PR's page in GitHub.
+People you share this URL with can give feedback on the changes via comments.

+### Production deployments
+When a PR is merged to the repository's `main` branch, it's automatically deployed to production and the status is displayed on the PR's page in GitHub.
+It can take a few minutes for your changes to be visible on the production site.

+After a PR is closed, your working branch is deleted.

 ## Site structure
 ### Directories